Learning in a Small/Big World: Model

 The DM is subject to a memory constraint such that he can only update his belief using an $M$ memory states automaton.
-That is, in each period, his belief is represented by a memory state $m_{t}\in\lbrace1,2,\cdots,M\rbrace$.
+In each period, his belief is represented by a memory state $m_{t}\in\lbrace1,2,\cdots,M\rbrace$.
 Upon receiving a signal $s_{t}$ in period~$t$, the DM updates his belief from memory state $m_{t}$ to $m_{t+1}\in \lbrace1,2,\cdots,M\rbrace$.
-An updating mechanism specifies a (potentially stochastic) transition function between the $M$ memory states given a signal~$s\in S$, which is denoted as $\mathscr{T}: M\times S\rightarrow \bigtriangleup M$, and a (potentially stochastic) decision rule $d: M\rightarrow \bigtriangleup A$.
+An updating mechanism specifies an initial state $m_1\in \bigtriangleup M$, a transition function between the $M$ memory states given a signal~$s\in S$, which is denoted as $\mathscr{T}: M\times S\rightarrow \bigtriangleup M$, and a decision rule $d: M\rightarrow \bigtriangleup A$.
 That is, given that the DM is in memory state $m$ and receives signal~$s$, he takes action $d(m)$ and transits to memory state $\mathscr{T}(m,s)$.\footnote{Note that the updating mechanism $(\mathscr{T},d)$ is restricted to be stationary across all $t=1\cdots,\infty$ to capture the idea of bounded memory.
-As discussed in \cite{hellman1970learning}, a non-stationary updating mechanism implicitly assumes the ability to memorize time, thus implicitly assumes a larger memory capacity.}\textsuperscript{,}\footnote{Switching between multiple $M$ memory state automatons requires more than $M$ memory states, as illustrated in Appendix~\ref{section:switch}.
-Appendix~\ref{section:switch} also shows an example to illustrate that the current setting allows switching between smaller automatons, e.g., three automatons with $\frac{M+2}{3}$ memory states.}
+As discussed in \cite{hellman1970learning}, a non-stationary updating mechanism implicitly assumes the ability to memorize time, thus implicitly assumes a larger memory capacity.}\textsuperscript{,}\footnote{Switching between multiple $M$ memory state automatons requires more than $M$ memory states, as illustrated in Online Appendix~\ref{section:switch}.
+Online Appendix~\ref{section:switch} also shows an example to illustrate that the current setting allows switching between smaller automatons.}

 The timeline of a given period $t$ is summarized in Figure~\ref{fig:timeline}.
-Note that the DM does not observe his utility after taking an action; thus, $u^{\omega}$ is best interpreted as an intrinsic utility of being correct.
-Otherwise, the problem becomes trivial as the DM will learn perfectly the true state after observing a positive utility.
-This paper analyzes the asymptotic learning of the DM, i.e., the DM aims to choose an updating mechanism that maximizes his expected long run per-period utility:
+Note that the DM does not observe his utility after taking an action; thus, $u(a,\omega)$ is best interpreted as an intrinsic utility of being correct.
+Otherwise, the problem becomes trivial as the DM will experiment and learn perfectly the true state after observing the utility.
+This paper analyzes the asymptotic learning of the DM, i.e., the DM aims to choose an updating mechanism that maximizes his expected long run per-period utility:\footnote{An alternative is to maximize the discounted sum of utility as in \cite{wilson2014bounded}.
+As shown in the Online Appendix, the results in this paper hold qualitatively when the discount factor is close to $1$.}